Carlos Gamarra: Club career

 Born in Ypacarai, Gamarra began his club career playing for Cerro Porteño in his home country in 1991, and went on to win the Paraguayan national championship with Cerro in 1992.
 He moved to Independiente for the 1992–93 football season in Argentina, but stayed only briefly before moving back to Cerro Porteño.

 In 1995, Gamarra joined Internacional in Brazil, where his profile grew, eventually resulting in the naming of him as Paraguayan Footballer of the Year in 1997 by the Paraguayan newspaper Diario ABC Color (an achievement which Gamarra repeated in 1998).
 He moved to S.L.
 Benfica for the Portuguese 1997–1998 season, before returning to Brazil, this time with SC Corinthians, where he won Serie A Brazilian Championship in 1998.

-After finishing the 1999 Brazilian football season with Corinthians, he moved to the Spanish league, playing for Atlético Madrid.
-Atlético were relegated in 2000, and Gamarra briefly moved back to Brazil, this time joining Flamengo.
-The 2001–2002 season was more successful for Gamarra, as was loaned AEK Athens in Greece in a transfer record of 5m€ for the club.
+After finishing the 1999 Brazilian football season with Corinthians, he moved to the Spanish league, after the Brazilian club agreed with Atlético Madrid for 9 million USD in June 1999.
+Atlético were surprisingly relegated in 2000, and Gamarra briefly moved back to Brazil, this time joining Flamengo.
+In the 2001–02 season Gamarra returned to Europe and played on loan for AEK Athens in Greece.
 There he played in 24 league games and won the Greek Cup.
-He also became a favorite player of the AEK fans.